Chevy Trax years to avoid — most common problems

 Most common Chevy Trax problems

 Like every other vehicle, the Chevy Trax has some common problems.
 Knowing these problems and considering them when planning your schedule is essential so you can get the most out of it.
-Below are the most common issues you can expect from Trax.
+Below are the most common issues you can expect from badly-rated Trax years.

 Chevy Trax with manual transmissions is at higher risk of developing transmission problems.
 Affected drivers complained of the vehicle jerking or hesitating while trying to shift gears.
 The drivability of the Trax gets significantly reduced by this issue, and if left unsolved for too long, it becomes a safety hazard.